OlisaMarvis/Lemp-stack-project/README.md

 ![](./lempstack/keypair.png)

 After downloading the key pair, we click on launch and voila!
-Our Ec2 instance is set.
+Our Ec2 instance is ready.
 The next is to go to the instance and refresh the page till it changes from pending to running indicating that the instance is fully deployed.
 Then we copy the public IP address and save it on our notepad as we’ll need it later.

 ![](./lempstack/launch.png)